Emmert, lawmakers meet amid pleas for change

-WASHINGTON, D.C. -- NCAA President Mark Emmert met with a pair of influential senators Tuesday to continue his organization's uphill battle to maintain control over the future of college sports.
+WASHINGTON -- NCAA president Mark Emmert met with a pair of senators Tuesday to continue his organization's uphill battle to maintain control over the future of college sports.

 Emmert has spent a large amount of his time in the nation's capital in the latter half of 2019.
 He said last week that the vast majority of his workload is now focused on navigating a minefield of legal and legislative challenges to what he calls the "collegiate model" of sports.